 At nearby Rowrah you will find a well-maintained karting stadium that caters for all ages and abilities.
 The track is in a disused quarry; this part of Cumbria was heavily mined in years gone by and a wander over the fields will reveal plenty of intriguing industrial history.

 The beautiful Cumbrian coastline is within easy driving distance.
 The landscape is varied with sandy and pebble beaches along the coast as well as sand dunes filled with wildlife and birds.
 Try taking the train from Workington to enjoy a tour of the coast as far south as the nature reserves at Silverdale and Arnside on the southern edge of the county.
-Workington itself is a popular, old industrial town with lots of shops, two theatres, a cinema, local museums, and a trampoline park.
+Workington itself is a popular, old industrial town with lots of shops, two theatres, and local museums.